Harshal0902/AutumnnHacks/README.md

 ## ☘ Best Sustainability Hack sponsored by Avanade

-The application is really helpful for famers and people who are interested in gardening.
-It can help them to identify the plant disease and also the best way to cure it.
+The application is really helpful for farmers and people who are interested in gardening.
+It can help them to identify plant diseases and also the best way to cure them.
 It will help people to save their plants and also save the environment.

 ## 🤝 Most Creative Use of GitHub